 As we've grown and developed we took stock of our old branding and felt that it didn't represent us as a company.
 So we decided that in order to go forwards changes were necessary.
 Alex Publicity served its purpose, but it is time to move on.
 So, welcome to ALS Marketing!
 We feel that this is a more mature, all-encompassing brand to reflect the multitude of services we provide.
 It shows more of our character, individuality and is modern, bright and attractive.
 We hope that you'll agree!

 Where has the time gone!
 This time last year we were looking forward to seeing what the new year brought us.
-Little could we have known that 2016 was going to be such a wonderful year for us.
+Little could we have known that 2016 was going to be such a wonderful year.

 Winning Young Business of the Year was the defining moment of course.
 It was a huge achievement and one we are very proud of.
 It gave us recognition for our work and allowed us to take stock of our achievements, look back at what led to that moment, but also to look forward with a new focus and drive.